 Things to see in november

-Yavapai Point: Lying north west of the visitor center on the South Rim, Yabapai Point is well known for being a can’t miss overlook.
-One of the best places in the park for sunrise or sunset, this vista is incredibly panoramic and easy to get to as you don’t have to take the shuttle as you would to any of the view points that lie along Hermit’s Rest Road.
+Yavapai Point: Lying northwest of the visitor center on the South Rim, Yavapai Point is well known for being a “can’t miss” overlook.
+One of the best places in the park for sunrise or sunset, this vista is incredibly panoramic and easy to get to as you don’t have to take the shuttle as you would to any of the viewpoints that lie along Hermit’s Rest Road.

 Desert View Watchtower: Located just inside the park’s east entrance, this watchtower seems to rise out of the very canyon walls itself.
-Despite being visitors’ coming from the east first opportunity to see views of the canyon and peekaboo views of the Colorado, the tower doesn’t get climbed as often as you might think.
-Make sure to stop here, take a look at the re-creation of the Native American Kiva on the first level, and then take in the views out the windows on the upper levels.
+Despite being visitors coming from the east first opportunity to see views of the canyon and peekaboo views of the Colorado River, the tower doesn’t get climbed as often as you might think.
+Make sure to stop here, take a look at the re-creation of the Native American Kiva on the first level, and then take in the views out of the windows on the upper levels.

-Phantom Ranch: The only of the national park lodges that lies below the rim of the canyon, Phantom Ranch is worth seeing even if you can’t get reservations.
-Another work of the famous park architect Mary Colter, the small dormitory and cabins are nestled snuggly beneath the trees near Bright Angel Creek and make for a great stop over during a rim to rim hike or just for lunch.
+Phantom Ranch: The only of the national park lodges that lie below the rim of the canyon, Phantom Ranch is worth seeing even if you can’t get reservations.
+Another work of the famous park architect Mary Colter, the small dormitory and cabins are nestled snuggly beneath the trees near Bright Angel Creek and make for a great stopover during a rim-to-rim hike or just for lunch.